WeasalCrafter/futurestars/server/readme.txt

 Step 4: On the left side of your screen there will be multiple buttons/tabs, click into the "Plugins" tab, this is where you will install all of your plugins/add-ons for the server.
-There is a search bar where you will search for plugins.
+There is a search bar where you will search for plugins:

- First, search "ChatFilter" and install "ChatFilter - Chat, Signs, Books and Anvils" Second, search "Clearlagg" and install "Clearlagg" Third, search "Coreprotect" and install "Coreprotect" Fourth, search "SimpleTpa" and install "Simple Tpa" Fifth, search "WorldEdit" and install "WorldEdit for bukkit" Last, search "Worldguard" and install "Worldguard"
+ .
+First, search "ChatFilter" and install "ChatFilter - Chat, Signs, Books and Anvils" .
+Second, search "Clearlagg" and install "Clearlagg" .
+Third, search "Coreprotect" and install "Coreprotect" .
+Fourth, search "SimpleTpa" and install "Simple Tpa" .
+Fifth, search "WorldEdit" and install "WorldEdit for bukkit" .
+Last, search "Worldguard" and install "Worldguard"

-Step 5:
+Step 5: Go back to the main server panel and click the green "Start" button to boot your server.
+You should log onto the server using the provided ip address found on the server panel.
+Once in the server, from the console, run the command "op {username here}", so for a username of weasalcrafter the command would be "op weasalcrafter".
+This command gives administrator privelidges to the user and allows for further configuration within the server itself.